deepanrajm/arduino/README.md

-Covers the basics and projects based and arduino
+Covers the basics and Mini projects based and arduino